-The mission of Belconnen Magpies Sports Club is to promote and encourage Australian Rules Football, Golf and recreation in the Holt community.
+The mission of Belconnen Magpies Sports Club is to promote and encourage Australian rules football, golf and recreation in the Holt community.
 The core of what we do is ensuring as Canberra grows, we keep a sense of support and inclusion for our residents and those who work in the Holt area.
 We do this through support of the Belconnen Magpies Football Club, the club house, The Brindabella, and supporting local initiatives and fundraising events.

-In the 2021 Financial Year we contributed over ninety thousand dollars into local sports and charity.
-This was almost double the required contribution as set out by the Gaming Machine Act 2004.
+In the 2022 financial year we contributed over one hundred and thirty thousand dollars into local sports and charity.
+This was more than 3x the required contribution as set out by the Gaming Machine Act 2004.
 We want to ensure our community is supported to create a sustainable future for our club and its members.